-Most new moms experience postpartum “baby blues” after childbirth, which commonly include mood swings, crying spells, anxiety and difficulty sleeping.
-Baby blues typically begin within the first two to three days after delivery and may last for up to two weeks.
+Most new moms experience postpartum “baby blues” after childbirth, commonly including mood swings, crying spells, anxiety, and difficulty sleeping.
+Baby blues typically begin within the first two to three days after delivery and may last up to two weeks.

 But some new moms experience a more severe, long-lasting form of depression known as postpartum depression.
 Rarely, an extreme mood disorder called postpartum psychosis also may develop after childbirth.